lerema/genom3-experiment/README.md

 - Python 3.8
 - OpenCV4

-The experiment has been tested on Ubuntu 20.04 with ROS Noetic and Gazebo 11.
+The experiment has been tested on Python3.8, Ubuntu 20.04 with ROS Noetic and Gazebo 11 with the system architecture x86_64/AMD64.
 But it should work on other versions of Ubuntu, ROS1 and Gazebo.

 ## Setup